svorkoetter/GPIOKey/README.md

   and key-up events.
 * Monitors X11 idle time (no input from the keyboard, mouse, or monitored GPIO pins), and turns off the display when idle.

-GPIOKey is written in C, and is distributed as source code under the terms of the GNU General Public License.

 ## System Requirements